 The number of people who had any posts from your Page enter their screen, according to Facebook Insights.
 It’s merely a measurement of how many people see a particular post.
 It’s the number of unique users who saw your page post in news feed or on your page.
 This can be paid or organic.

 The number of people who have seen your post through unpaid distribution.
 Organic Reach works similarly to ranking on search engines, but Facebook bases what you see on aspects like popularity, post frequency, the likelihood you’ll like a post and more.

 The number of people who had any content from your Page or about your Page entered their screen, according to Facebook Insights.
 This shows the total number of people who saw a post, including fans and people you don’t know.
 It’s data with and without ads.

 Now that you know what Reach is, you might be wondering – what are Impressions?

 Impressions refer to how many times a post was seen including multiple views from the same users.

-Facebook uses little magic fairies to analyze posts, or, to be more precise, they leverage programming to organize posts based on the possibility that the user might interact positively with that post.
+Facebook analyzes posts and leverages programming to organize based on the possibility that the user might interact positively with that post.

-With the term “meaningful interaction,” we’re talking thousands of factors.
+With the term “meaningful interactions,” we’re talking about thousands of factors.
 One of them is trigger words, such as “congrats,” that signal content important to users that Facebook will prioritize.